plus-rkwitt/LatentSDEonHS/README.md

     --n-deg 6 \
     --no-learnable-prior  \
     --freeze-sigma  \
-    --mc-eval-samples 1 \
+    --mc-eval-samples 10 \
-    --mc-train-samples 1 \
+    --mc-train-samples 10 \
     --loglevel debug
 ```

-Note that the batch-size, by construction of that experiment, equals one; hence, the  `--n-epochs` corresponds to the number of update
+Note that there is not `--batch-size` argument, as the batch-size, by construction of that experiment, equals one; hence, running the experiments for, e.g., `--n-epochs 4500` corresponds to 3,990 update
 steps.
-The introductory figure for this README shows (in blue) the progression of several latent paths on the 2-sphere, (as `--z-dim 3`)
+The introductory figure for this README shows (in blue) the progression of several (500) latent paths on the 2-sphere, (as `--z-dim 3`)
 across the time interval [0,1].

-# Notebooks
+# Notebooks / Tutorials

 Several notebooks are available (in the `notebooks` subfolder) to analyze and visualize the results, aside from the command-line tracking of performance measures.